ucb-art/skywater130_bag3_sar_adc/README.md

 ## Licensing

-This library is licensed under the Apache-2.0 license.
-See [here](LICENSE) for full text of the Apache license.
+This library is licensed under the BSD, 3-Clause license.
+See [here](LICENSE) for full text of the BSD, 3-Clause license.